Ideally, filing a car insurance claim should be a simple process. A driver sends a claim to their insurance company and their claim gets paid.

 Tips on filing a car insurance claim

-Accidents are traumatic, and often filing an insurance claim properly is the last thing on a person's mind.
-But making sure to do the following things will help the claims process go more smoothly, and potentially save thousands of dollars.
+Accidents are traumatic.
+Filing an insurance claim properly is the last thing on a person's mind.
+But if you do the following, the claims process go more smoothly.
+And it could save you thousands of dollars.

 After an accident, remember to: